Garrett AT Pro Reviews – All Terrain Metal Detector On A Budget

 The battery compartment is slightly different to Garrett’s earlier models the Garrett Ace 150, Garrett Ace 250 and the Garrett Euro Ace, to access it you have to twist the cover anti-clockwise and gently pull it forward, revealing like what can be described as cartridge load this with 4 AA batteries and you are away.
 The battery compartment is located in the front of the control unit and to get access to the batteries it is a matter of twisting the cover anti-clockwise and then gently pulling the cover forward.

-This time Garrett have come away from their usual bright yellow and black design and opted for a more professional sleek look.
+This time Garrett has come away from their usual bright yellow and black design and opted for a more professional sleek look.
 I would describe it as a gun-metal gray with black padding and grips.
 They have added a strap on the elbow rest which will help keep it stable and firmly attached to your arm, and users have reported the grip as very comfortable.
 As with other Garrett models, it seems to be a favorite for comfort.

 The brains (control panel) has been kept simple and effective with not too many buttons and features a standard LED Display panel.